bsharpe/craigslist-clone/README.md

 Railslist can be installed either on a Webserver or locally (Desktop).
 Irrespective where you install, it is assumed that the target system is already installed with Ruby, Rails, MySQL and ImageMagick/RMagick (used for captcha).

 ## Prerequisites
-Ruby 1.8.7, Rails 2.3.12, RMagick/ImageMagick and MySQL / SQLite
+Ruby 1.9, Rails 2.3, RMagick/ImageMagick and SQLite
+(The production database choice is left as an exercise for the reader)

 ## Installing Locally / Desktop Installation

 * Clone Railslist to your local machine
-* execute >rake gems:install
+* execute >bundle install
 * execute >rake db:setup
-* Amend \railslist\config\initializers\siteconfig.rb - set SITENAME = "railslist.com" & SITEURL = "http://localhost:3000".
 * Then, execute >script/server

 Thats it!.